-Fifth case of Monkeypox detected in NZ
+Fifth case of monkeypox detected in NZ

 Monkeypox symptoms are similar to smallpox symptoms, but milder, and monkeypox is rarely fatal.
 Monkeypox is not related to chickenpox.

-The ministry is continuing to provide to public health units, primary health organisations and sexual health clinics to assist with identifying potential cases.
+The ministry is continuing to provide advice to public health units, primary health organisations and sexual health clinics to assist with identifying potential cases.

 "Health professionals are being reminded to remain vigilant for any possible cases of monkeypox," they said.